lllewell/readme-generator/output/README.md

 ## License

-This application is covered under the  license
+This application is covered under the MIT license